Park Ridge Garden Club

 Thanks for visiting!
 Our garden club is growing every year.
 We have many events taking place throughout the year including our annual Plant Sale, Garden Walk, and the Residential Beautification Awards Contest co-sponsored by the City of Park Ridge.

 Our club has been in continuous existence for over 90 years and we are still "growing".
 The Park Ridge Garden Club was organized on April 5th, 1929 and incorporated as a 501(c)(3) non-profit corporation in 2013.
+Our Objectives:

 Meetings